 - Michigan Household and Very Small Generator Hazardous Waste Collection Site Regulations Recorded Webinar and Webinar Notes (Coming Soon)

 - Hazardous Waste and Liquid Industrial By-Product Regulations Recorded Webinar Series

 - Disposal of Hazardous Waste and Liquid Industrial By-Products (formerly Liquid Industrial Waste) Types

 GENERAL HHW INFORMATION

 - The Michigan Recycling Directory.
 Use this directory to find a recycling or HHW collection near you!
 Search the system based on location or material and view the tutorial on searching the system to learn more.
 If interested in listing your collection in the directory, please see the MDEQ tutorial on listing your collection location(s).

 - Talking Trash.
 This MDEQ brochure provides information about what materials are banned from landfill disposal in Michigan and proper alternative waste management options.

-- U.S. EPA HHW Information.
-This site is an on-line resource for HHW information from the U.S. Environmental Protection Agency
+- United States Environmental Protection Agency (US EPA) HHW Information.
+This site is an on-line resource for HHW information from the US EPA

 - Batteries.
 Lead acid (such as car batteries), dry cell (commonly used in flashlights and toys), rechargeable (found in power tools, cameras, and phones), button batteries (found in hearing aids and watches) and more.
 Batteries are found everywhere and proper management is important to ensure they do not cause harm to us or the environment when we are through using them.